We often receive questions on the following topics, and thought that you might find it useful to have the answers here:

 Yes, non-Singaporeans are welcome to join us as Associate Members.
 As MClub aims to build bridges inter and intra community-wise, we hope to bring more partners on board with our initiatives.

-MClub in collaboration with the Yayasan Mendaki Volunteer Relations Department (VRD) secretariat provides sponsorships for projects on a case by case basis.
+MClub in collaboration with Yayasan MENDAKI provides sponsorships for projects on a case by case basis.
 Our Executive Committee evaluates the merits of each project vis-a-vis the objectives of the Club before deciding on the form and/or quantum of sponsorship.